ali-pk/Java/README.md

 Hi!
-  My name is Muhammad Ali Tahir.
-And these are the mini projects which I have done to solid my basics.
+  My name is Muhammad Ali Tahir and these are the mini projects which I've done in my semester and voluntarily to solid my basics.